aryan9653/Personal-Finance-Tracker/README.md

 ```

 ## 🙌 Contributing
 Contributions are welcome!
-Feel free to submit issues and pull requests.
+Feel free to submit issues and pull requests are accepted